 Fried foods also cause the lower esophageal sphincter to relax and not perform its job correctly.
 This causes acid reflux and heartburn.

 Artificial sweeteners such as sorbitol are hard to digest and contribute to high stomach acid production.
 They also increase your risk for acid reflux and may cause gas and bloating.
+Besides increasing your acidity levels, artificial sweeteners can alter your taste buds, promote eczema, cause kidney toxicity, cause migraines, and bloating.

 Tomato is highly acidic and can induce heartburn if overeaten.
 Always combine tomatoes with alkaline foods such as other vegetables to minimize the acidity.